-- I. Short-term investments less than NT\$10 million shall be approved by the General Manager; between NT\$10 million to NT\$30 million, approval from the Chair shall be needed; and for amounts between NT\$30 million to NT\$50 million, approval from the Board shall be required. - II.
-For the acquisition or disposal of long-term investment of NT\$30 million or less, approval from the Chair shall be needed, and the decision shall be subsequently submitted to and ratified by the next Board of Directors meeting.
-Amounts exceeding NT\$30 million shall be approved by a resolution from the Board. - III.
+- I. Procedures and quotas for securities acquisition or disposal are as follows: - 1.
+If the accumulated amount of execution of the same investment target in the same fiscal year is NT\$100 million (or less), it shall be evaluated by the executive unit, submitted to the Chair for approval, and then reported to the latest Board of Directors for confirmation. - 2.
+If the accumulated amount of execution of the same investment target in the same fiscal year exceeds NT\$100 million, it shall be evaluated by the executing unit and reported to the Board for approval. - II.
 For the acquisition or disposal of property less than NT\$10 million, approval from the General Manager shall be needed; between NT\$10 million to NT\$30 million, approval from the Chair shall be needed; and for amounts over NT\$30 million, approval from the Board shall be required before the acquisition or the disposal can be made.
+However, capital expenditure budget approved by the Board is exempted from this limit.

+- III.
+The acquisition or disposal of other fixed asset less than NT\$10 million shall be approved by the General Manager; between NT\$10 million to NT\$30 million, approval from the Chair shall be needed; and for amounts over NT\$30 million, approval from the Board shall be required before the acquisition or the disposal can be made.
 However, capital expenditure budget approved by the Board is exempted from this limit. - IV.
-The acquisition or disposal of other fixed asset less than NT\$10 million shall be approved by the General Manager; between NT\$10 million to NT\$30 million, approval from the Chair shall be needed; and for amounts over NT\$30 million, approval from the Board shall be required before the acquisition or the disposal can be made.
-However, capital expenditure budget approved by the Board is exempted from this limit. - V. The acquisition or disposal of membership or intangible asset shall be handled after the implementation department submits relevant information for approval from the Board. - VI.
-The acquisition or disposal of derivatives shall be carried out as set out in Section 3 of the Procedure. - VII.
-The acquisition or disposal of assets through through merger, demerger, acquisition, or transfer of shares by law will be handled as set out in Section 4 of the Procedure.
+The acquisition or disposal of membership or intangible asset shall be handled after the implementation department submits relevant information for approval from the Board. - V. The acquisition or disposal of derivatives shall be carried out as set out in Section 3 of the Procedure. - VI.
+The acquisition or disposal of assets through merger, demerger, acquisition, or transfer of shares by law will be handled as set out in Section 4 of the Procedure.